To The Beyond, And Further Still

 “The entire dimension, or at least the observable part of it, is much denser than ours, and permeated by a material that apparently behaves similarly to our hydrogen.
 This reasonably weirded us out a bit, and after some more tests, we discovered our first discrepancy.
 The Epsilon Constant of the efficiency of hydrogen to helium fusion is lower.
 It stands at 0.006 instead of our 0.007.
 Thus, without a warp bubble to isolate us, if we were to ever go in there all of our fusion-powered machinery would not function.”

 “Secondly, the dimension seems to be very warm and very uniform in terms of temperature, at least compared to our universe.
-The average temperature is 20 degrees Celsius.
-We investigated further, and discovered that a perfect balance between regular energy and our energy has emerged pretty early in the formation of this dimension, causing it to stop expanding around 15 million years after it’s formation.”
+The average temperature is 20 degrees Celsius.”

 “However, what confused us more were the results from the Relativistic Determination tests.
 Apparently, objects with mass can be propelled to superluminal speeds thanks to an omnipresent spacial distortion field.”